jopela/Crawler.py/README.rst

     ./crawler.py --help

-Usually you'll use it like this:
+Usually you will use the script like this:

     ./crawler.py www.polymtl.ca email

+Replace www.polymtl.ca and email to suit your needs.

 Known issues
 ================================================================================